Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/datafactory/config/README.md

 - `WaterMark` table storing table name and its watermark value
 - `usp_UpdateWatermark` stored procedure to update watermark value

+## Prerequistics
+- Basic knowledge to use Azure Data Studio.
+You can refer [this document](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-server?view=sql-server-ver15).

 ## How to create required tables and stored procedure

 1. Install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15)
-1. Get user id and connection string for SQL Database
+1. Get user id and password of SQL Database.
+Will use it when you connect to SQL Database with Azure Data Studio.
    1. Sign-in to Azure and go to provisioned resource group.
-   1. Go to Azure KeyVault
+   1. Go to Azure KeyVault.
-   1. Click [Access policies] in left pane, then click [+ Add Access Policy]
+   1. Click [Secrets] in left pane to see all secrets
-   1. Click [Secret permissions] dropbox, then check [Select all] check box.
-   1. Click [None selected], then add yourself.
-Click [Add] to save setting.
-   1. Click [Secrets] in left pane, then click [watermarkdb-connection].
+   1. Click "watermarkdb-connection" secret.
-   1. Click current version, then click [Show Secret Value] to see connection string.
+   1. Click current version, then click [Show Secret Value] button.
+You can see connection string of SQL Database.
-   1. You can get user id and password from it.
+   1. Connection string includes user id and password, so please copy them to notepad for future steps.
 1. [Allow your ip address in SQL Database page](https://docs.microsoft.com/en-us/azure/azure-sql/database/firewall-configure#use-the-azure-portal-to-manage-server-level-ip-firewall-rules).
-1. Launch Azure Data Studio, then connect to SQL Database.
+1. Launch Azure Data Studio, then connect to SQL Database with user id and password which you get in previous step.
 1. Copy query in `./config/watermark.sql` into Azure Data Studio, then run it.